Mahmoud46/Elevvopaths-Task-4-Personal-Blog/README.md

 - **Article page**: Contains the full post, and related posts.
 - **Post card**: Consists of title, image, category, summary

+## Features

+- Dark and light mode are provided
+- Fully responsive

 ## Data

 - Data is retrieved from a json file